 In this article, you will learn:

-How Ezra came to us β and why he was actually supposed to be named Lilly Β· The two weeks on the floor Β· Once in a lifetime called Lockdown Β· What was chewed Β· Steffi and the two fingers Β· The children with the hoodies Β· The watering can Β· How Ezra changed our lives Β· And what no guide in the world tells you beforehand πΎπ§‘
+How Ezra came to us β and why he was actually supposed to be named Lilly Β· The two weeks on the floor Β· Once in a lifetime called Lockdown Β· What was chewed up Β· Steffi and the two fingers Β· The children in hoodies Β· The watering can Β· How Ezra changed our lives Β· And what no guide in the world tells you beforehand πΎπ§‘

 Because: The breeder had called us the Saturday before.
 She still had a male.
-One of her puppies was supposed to go to England for breeding β a nice plan, until the lockdown came and the dog couldn't go to England anymore.
+One of her puppies was supposed to go to England for breeding β a nice plan until the lockdown came and the dog couldn't go to England anymore.
 She called in the evening.
 And we had to decide quickly.
 She already knew us, and we knew the puppies because we had already looked at the reserved girls.
 And so Ezra came to us.
 Not Lilly.
 Ezra.
 A male.
 Our male.

-Eight Weeks and a Day β and Two Weeks on the Floor
+Eight Weeks and a Day β and two weeks on the floor

 Andreas never talked much about it.
 He just did it.
 That's his way.
 And Ezra β help through God β never forgot it. π§‘ And by the way, they still lie next to each other today.
 Being at the same height is important to both of them now.